 Designing trade show exhibits and collateral marketing materials is a unique design challenge.
 And one that we take very seriously.
 After all, for a lot of our clients, the best chance they’ll have to impress important prospects.
 Not to mention colleagues and vendors).
 Is the time they spend on a trade show floor.
 It’s important that they put their best foot forward, in terms of design.
 If they are going to make the most of the opportunity.
 Here are three quick rules for trade show design that we follow.
 And that might be valuable to you:

 1. Every piece needs to be eye-catching.
-Your customers might be gathered in one place at a trade show, but so are your competitors.
+The first thing to remember is that your customers might be gathered in one place at a trade show.
+But so are your competitors.
 That means that standing out in the crowd should be a top priority.

 Trade shows are an important part of a lot of industries.
 Shouldn’t your marketing pieces be designed especially for the job?